Sedgwick County, KDHE investigating illnesses at Tanganyika splash park

 The post went on to say, “After further discussions with the health department toward the end of the day Saturday, I chose to voluntarily (and temporarily) close the splash park until I could ensure the safety of our visitors.”

-Fouts told KSN on Saturday morning that the splash park system had been operating normally.
-He said he and his staff are looking into what may have happened.

-The KDHE said if you have experienced symptoms of fever, diarrhea, or vomiting after visiting the park on or after May 28th, to please take a survey on its website.
-That survey can be found here.
+The KDHE said if you have experienced symptoms of fever, diarrhea, or vomiting after visiting the park on or after May 28th, please take a survey by clicking here.

-If you live in Sedgwick County and do not have access to a computer to complete the survey, contact the health department via e-mail at DiseaseReporting@sedgwick.gov or call the COVID-10 line at 316-6601022 and press 1 to leave a message.
-The county is working to set up a seperate non-COVID phone line that will be released later in the week.
+If you live in Sedgwick County and do not have access to a computer to complete the survey, contact the health department via e-mail at DiseaseReporting@sedgwick.gov or call the COVID-19 line 316-660-1022 and press 1 to leave a message.
+The county is working to set up a separate non-COVID phone line that will be released later in the week.

 If you live outside of Sedgwick County and do not have access to a computer to complete the survey, please contact your local health department.